Croxed/Story/README.md

 So what does the future hold for Story?

-*Talent system
+- Talent system
-*Iventory system
+- Iventory system
-*Modular level implementation
+- Modular level implementation
-*Class system
+- Class system
-*Chest, locks, buttons, levers, and much much more stuffs!
+- Chest, locks, buttons, levers, and much much more stuffs!

+_Created by Alexander "Entalpi" Lingtorp - 2013 ©_